The Centre for Criminal Justice Studies

 Our research centre is an interdisciplinary research institute providing comparative insights into key criminal justice issues.

-Centre for Criminal Justice Studies
+School of Law - Centre for Criminal Justice Studies

 The Centre for Criminal Justice, established in 1987, pursues research into criminal justice systems and criminological issues.
 Our research has established a strong international reputation, particularly in the areas of policing, crime prevention, victims, youth justice, cyber-crimes and the supervision of offenders.